DaycareIQ/blog.daycareiq.com/_posts/2015-02-03-what-to-consider-when-searching-for-childcare.md

 description: Finding the right child care is a big process, we have some tips to make it easier!
 author: cp
 ---

-#What To Consider When Searching for Child Care#

 At DaycareIQ we want to help you find the perfect child care, whether that be daycare, after school care, day home or preschool.
 Here are a few tips we have learned that should help your search.

 ##Location, Location, Location##